morris/fast-grid-layout/README.md

 - Set the `content` class on content elements inside items.
 This disables item selection and dragging when clicking/tapping these elements, but enables text selection and other standard browser behavior.
+- You may further customize FGL by extending the `GridLayout` class and overriding methods and static functions.
+However, only the public interface of `GridLayout` should be considered stable (semantic versioning).

+## Contributing

+Issues and PRs welcome!

 ## TODO

 - Test more browser/OS combinations
 - Describe/streamline server-side rendering
+- Document CSS classes